-To access our Services you must use the Access ID and Password we establish or provide for your Online Banking Account.
+To access our Services you must use the Username and Password we establish or provide for your Online Banking Account.
 Upon initial access of the account, you are required to change your Password.
 For your protection, we recommend that you do not use the same Password for these Services that you use on other bank and non-bank products.
 You are responsible to protect your Access Codes from unauthorized access.
 Anyone to whom you provide your Access Codes will have full access to your accounts even if you attempt to limit that person’s authority.
 You agree not to allow anyone to gain access to the Services or to let anyone know your Access Codes used with the Services.
 If you save your Access Codes on your computer, you will be liable for any transactions initiated through the Services by use of these Access Codes.
 It is recommended that you disable or not use the password savings function offered by certain Web browsers.
 You agree to assume responsibility for all transactions initiated through the Services with your Access Codes, up to the limits allowed by applicable law.
 Decatur County Bank/West Tennessee Bank will not contact you to request your Access Codes or to verify your Access Codes.
-As an additional security measure, if you do not log in to the Online Banking System for 30 days, your password will no longer work and will have to be changed.
+As an additional security measure, if you do not log in to the Online Banking System for a period of six months or longer, your password will no longer work and you will have to re-enroll in the Service.

 Consumers Liability for Unauthorized Transfers